 MRLs are normally set below, and in most cases well below the levels which would pose consumer safety concerns.

 MRL monitoring and enforcement

 Compliance with MRLs is monitored through a programme of official testing for residues in food and drink.

-The PRiF (Expert Committee on Pesticide Residues in Food) oversees the monitoring programme.
+The PRiF (Expert Committee on Pesticide Residues in Food) advises the Government on the conduct of the monitoring programme.
 A risk-based approach is applied to the targeting of monitoring activity (focusing on foodstuffs most likely to contain residues or of specific interest).

 HSE may take enforcement action if any evidence suggests pesticides are not being applied correctly (following good agricultural practice), or if serious breaches of MRLs occur.

 The approach to monitoring and enforcement is subject to the provisions in the UK Internal Market Act on mutual recognition, as mutual recognition applies to MRLs.